Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-The question of the time-periodic perturbation of the Lorenz-like attractors is also interesting in its own right.
-A general theory proposed in \citep{ts07} asserts that after any sufficiently small time-periodic perturbation is applied to a system with a Lorenz-like attractor the period map will have a unique chain-transitive attractor $\cal A$.
-The equilibrium state of the non-perturbed system becomes the saddle fixed of the period map, and this fixed point, along with its unstable manifold, belongs to $\cal A$.
+The question of a time-periodic perturbation of the Lorenz-like attractors is also interesting in its own right.
+A general theory proposed in \citep{ts08} asserts that after any sufficiently small time-periodic perturbation is applied to a system with a Lorenz-like attractor the period map will have a unique chain-transitive attractor $\cal A$.
+The equilibrium state of the non-perturbed system becomes the saddle fixed point of the period map, and this fixed point, along with its unstable manifold, belongs to $\cal A$.
 The unstable manifold may have homoclinic tangencies to the stable manifold.
-In this paper, we give conditions, under which an arbitrarily small perturbation of such tangencies can create a heterodimensional cycle that involves the fixed point (with one-dimensional unstable manifold) and another saddle periodic orbit with a two-dimensional unstable manifold.
-By \citep{ts07}, the attractor $\cal A$ coincides with the set of all points attainable from the fixed point (i.e., it consists exactly of such points which, for every $\varepsilon>0$, are end points of an $\varepsilon$-orbit starting at the fixed point).
-Therefore, when the heterodimensional cycle containing the fixed point exists it lies in $\cal A$, and the entire unstable manifolds of both its periodic points also lie in $\cal A$.
-This underscores very non-trivial dynamics in the attractor: as $\cal A$ contains saddles with different numbers of positive Lyapunov exponents (1 and 2), the relevance of Lyapunov exponents computations for the understanding of chaos represented by such attractors becomes unclear. {} In our analysis we do not need to be restricted to the case of periodically perturbed Lorenz-like system only, we just need to assume the existence of a particular type of homoclinic tangencies.
-Namely, denote by $\diff ^r(\mathcal{M})$ the space of $C^r$ diffeomorphisms on a $D$-dimensional compact manifold, where $r\geqslant 3$ and $D \geqslant 3$ unless otherwise specified.
-Let $F\in\diff ^r(\mathcal{M})$ satisfy the following conditions. {} (C1) $F$ has a saddle periodic point $O$ with multipliers $\gamma$, $\lambda$, $\lambda_1,\dots, \lambda_{D-2}$ satisfying
+In this paper, we give conditions, under which an arbitrarily small perturbation of such tangencies can create a heterodimensional cycle that involves the fixed point (with the one-dimensional unstable manifold) and another saddle periodic orbit with a two-dimensional unstable manifold.
+It follows from the results of \citep{ts08}, that when the heterodimensional cycle containing the fixed point exists, it lies in $\cal A$, and the entire unstable manifolds of both its periodic points also lie in $\cal A$.
+This underscores very non-trivial dynamics in the attractor.
+In particular, since the attractor $\cal A$ contains saddles with different numbers of positive Lyapunov exponents (1 and 2), the relevance of Lyapunov exponents computations for the understanding of chaos represented by such attractors is questionable (e.g. the shadowing property could be violated \citep{dgsy27}).

+In our analysis we do not need to be restricted to the case of periodically perturbed Lorenz-like system only, we just need to assume the existence of a particular type of homoclinic tangencies.
+Namely, denote by $\diff^r(\mathcal{M})$ the space of $C^r$-diffeomorphisms on a $D$-dimensional manifold $\mathcal{M}$, where $r= 3,\dots,\infty,\omega$ and $D \geqslant 3$ unless otherwise specified.
+Let $F\in\diff^r(\mathcal{M})$ satisfy the following conditions.